-In 2019, the outbreak of infectious disease, called COVID-19 by the world health organization (WHO) emerged in whole world, the SO that communities got affected by this Especially disease. during the quarantine and pandemic peak periods, individuals' society occupational, mental, and physical status and health got changed.
+In 2019, the outbreak of an infectious disease, called COVID-19 by world health organization (WHO) emerged in the whole world, so that the most communities got affected by this disease.
+Especially during the quarantine and pandemic periods, society individuals' peak occupational, mental, and physical status and health got changed.
 The changes it brought about in the populations were often in the form of increased stress, depression, and other mental illnesses.
 People who had a history of mental illness before to the pandemic era became more severe during the pandemic period, according to studies (1).
 Most of the worries of people during this period were fear of disease, loss of loved ones and the effect of the virus itself on the nervous system (2).

-Covid-19 and pregnancy health:
+Covid-19 and pregnancy health